Good Clinical Practice (GCP) Courses

 Registration

-Swissethics Recognition Swissethics has recognized that this training course fulfills the published requirements for Sponsor-Investigator Level courses.
-Participants finishing this training program fulfil the requirements of Art.
+swissethics recognizes that this course fulfills the published requirements for the Sponsor-investigator level.
+Participants who successfully complete this training program fulfil the requirements of Art.
 10 HRA and Art.6 ClinO.

 --